 - Employment of Qualified Tax Professionals – We recognize that by operating in more than 70 countries we have additional tax complexities and employ a team of qualified tax professionals with diverse tax backgrounds to address such complexities.
 In certain instances we require expertise of subject matter experts beyond our qualified tax professionals and in these instances engage external accountants or counsel to advise us on an as needed basis.

-- Relationships with Regulatory Bodies – We seek guidance from regulatory bodies, including HMRC, when guidance is ambiguous and work closely with authorities to resolve tax matters and audits in an efficient and effective manner.
+- Relationships with Regulatory Bodies – Where the matter is unclear we seek guidance from regulatory bodies, including HMRC, and work openly and collaboratively with authorities to resolve tax matters and audits in an efficient and effective manner.

 - Risk Tolerance – We balance our level of tax risk against the views of our shareholders and the Crawford & Company board of directors.